 Pitman Hall is located at 160 Mutual Street.
 It has 14 floors and 565 rooms – with each floor having communal kitchen, lounge, and laundry facilities.
 The cafeteria is located on the main floor.
 This residence is co-ed.

 Opened in the Fall of 2018, Ryerson’s newest residence HOEM is Ryerson’s largest residence with 30 floors and 593 rooms.
 All suites are fully furnished and include a kitchen, living room, and single, private bedrooms.
 A co-ed residence that is open to both first and upper year students.
-HOEM was built and owned by Canadian Student Communities Inc. and is operated in partnership with Ryerson University.
+HOEM was built and owned by Canadian Student Communities Inc. and is operated in partnership with Toronto Metropolitan University.
 To learn more about HOEM, visit their web page here.

 Stay tuned for month for the final blog in the series – Student Athletics and Intramurals.

-The Ryerson University and Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
+The Toronto Metropolitan University and Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
 For each month the exhibit is open we will feature in our blog one of the 5 themes of the exhibit: 5 pivotal moments in Ryerson’s history, Student Groups and Clubs, Student Government, Student Housing, and Athletics and Intramurals.